All Episodes

 Well, America doesn't do that, and yet we have, thanks to the environmental movement.

-And anybody out there who's still a city member of the Sierra Club, and I'm talking about some Republican office holders as well.
+And anybody out there who's still a sitting member of the Sierra Club, and I'm talking about some Republican office holders as well, talk about disillusioned.

 I mean, it is long past due to understand that the environmental mainstream today is nothing of the sort, that they are the obstacle to freedom, to private property, and to drilling.